Optimize costs for Blob storage with reserved capacity

 Individual subscription with pay-as-you-go rates (offer numbers: MS-AZR-0003P or MS-AZR-0023P): For an individual subscription with pay-as-you-go rates, the charges are billed to the credit card or invoice payment method on the subscription.

 Region The region where the reservation is in effect.
 Access tier The access tier where the for which the reservation is in effect.
 Options include Hot, Cool, or Archive.
 For more information about access tiers, see Azure Blob storage: hot, cool, and archive access tiers.
 Redundancy The redundancy option for the reservation.
-Options include LRS, ZRS, GRS, and RA-GZRS.
+Options include LRS, ZRS, GRS, GZRS, RA-GRS, and RA-GZRS.
 For more information about redundancy options, see Azure Storage redundancy.
 Billing frequency Indicates how often the account is billed for the reservation.
 Options include Monthly or Upfront.
-Size The region where the reservation is in effect.
+Size The amount of capacity to reserve.
 Term One year or three years.

 After you select the parameters for your reservation, the Azure portal displays the cost.
 The portal also shows the discount percentage over pay-as-you-go billing.